kubernetes/kubernetes/v1.0/docs/getting-started-guides/juju.md

 ## Launch Kubernetes cluster

+Kubernetes releases can be downloaded from [this page](https://github.com/GoogleCloudPlatform/kubernetes/releases).

 You will need to have the Kubernetes tools compiled before launching the cluster

     make all WHAT=cmd/kubectl